Nik Constantinou

 Nik Constantinou (born 17 December 1999) is an Australian professional gridiron football punter for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He played college football at Texas A&M.
+He played college football at Texas A&M and was signed by the Denver Broncos as an undrafted free agent in 2024.

 Early life

 Constantinou grew up in Melbourne, Australia.
 After playing at the PEGS Football Club, Constantinou decided to commit to play college football for the Texas A&M Aggies.

 College career

 During Constantinou's freshman season in 2019 he played in one game where he punted once for 57 yards.
 In the 2020 season, Constantinou punted 36 times for 1,459 yards, with three being for 50 plus yards, and 13 that were downed inside the 20 yard line.
 In week three of the 2021 season, Constantinou punted four times for 182 yards, with all four punts being downed within the 20 yard line.
 During the 2021 season, Constantinou punted 51 times for 2,377 yards, with 19 traveling 50 yards or more, and 22 punts landing inside the 20 yard line.
 During the 2022 season, Constantinou would punt 61 times for an average of 41.7 yards per punt, en route to being named second team all-SEC.
 In the 2023 season, Constantinou punted 41 times for 1,693 yards with an average of 41.3 yards per punt.